aridjayarecipes/cutesrecipes.web.app/content/post/2549-recipe-of-any-night-of-the-week-sausage-cabbage-and-amp-pasta.md

 1. Take  Couple glugs Merlot

 This Sausage and Cabbage Cabbage is a great vegetable.
-It's firm texture holds up well to dressings making it perfect for salads.
-Cabbage and sausage is a classic pairing that's enhanced with a simple spice blend.
-While cabbage and sausage is a fairly straightforward + simple recipe, this dish doesn't Cabbage And Sausage Ingredients.
+It&#39;s firm texture holds up well to dressings making it perfect for salads.
+Cabbage and sausage is a classic pairing that&#39;s enhanced with a simple spice blend.
+While cabbage and sausage is a fairly straightforward + simple recipe, this dish doesn&#39;t Cabbage And Sausage Ingredients.
 (Note: the full ingredients list, including measurements, is provided in the.

 <!--inarticleads2-->

-##### Instructions to make Sausage, Cabbage, & Pasta:
+##### Instructions to make Sausage, Cabbage, &amp; Pasta:

 1. Brown sausage in Dutch oven, remove.
 (Start tall pot of salted water for pasta)
 1. Chop and add onions along with herbs